zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 ![](https://raw.githubusercontent.com/zakuArbor/blog/master/assets/programming/builds/assembly-example.png)

-- **Example:** Executing two binaries from two different CPU (also compiled on different OS - i.e. Compiled on Solaris & SuseLinux but executed on RedHat 8.3)

 Here's another example trying to execute a program compiled on a Solaris machine on my laptop using an Intel chip.
 You'll get an error because the computer cannot understand the instructions.
 This reminds me of a time when my father came to me for help since his program would no longer execute on his company's server.
 Upon inspecting the binary, I soon realized the program was compiled from a solaris workstation but the workstation he was trying to run on was running on PowerPC.
 Turned out the company moved the server from a Solaris workstation to a powerpc workstation running Red Hat.
 My father didn't realize that he couldn't simply run a program running on a different CPU, so I had him just recompile the program since he did have the source code in hand.

 ```shell